-The financial aid application process is a separate process from the admissions application: Do not wait for your admissions acceptance before applying for financial aid.
+The financial aid application process is a separate process from the admissions application: Do NOT wait for your admission acceptance before applying for financial aid.

-New students are notified of their financial aid awards on a rolling basis, beginning in March.
-To receive a financial aid award letter, applicants must be accepted for admission and have a complete financial aid file.
+New students are notified of their financial aid awards on a rolling basis.
+To receive a financial aid award letter, applicants must be accepted for admission and have a complete financial aid application file.

-To apply for financial assistance, submit the the following documentation by March 1st:
+To apply for financial assistance, submit the following documentation:

 The FAFSA is the application for all federal student aid and is required by all schools in order to award federal aid.
 The form collects income and asset information from the student (and student's spouse, if married).